TheRealNate/meteor-mfa/README.md

 See the config options section below

 #### MFA.disableMFA(userId)
 Disables MFA for a user.
 This is an internal method.
 If you'd like the user to authenticate before you disable, see [Authenticating in a Method](#method-authentication).
+Note: if the user has passwordless enabled, this will also disable passwordless.

+#### MFA.disablePasswordless(userId)
+Disables passwordless for a user.
+When this method is called, MFA will remain enabled.
+To disable passwordless and MFA, call `MFA.disableMFA`.

 #### MFA.generateChallenge(userId, type)
 Generates a challenge.
 This is then sent to the client and passed into `MFA.solveChallenge()`